CedricDeVijt/ComputerScienceNotes/Bachelor 3/Artificial Inteligence/6 Hidden Markov Models - Part 1.md

 ## 6.1 Introduction to Hidden Markov Models (HMMs)
 ### Overview
+- **Markov chains** are mathematical systems that experiences transitions from one state to another according to certain probabilistic rules.
 - **Hidden Markov Models (HMMs)** help in reasoning with **uncertainty over time**.
 - **States** are unobserved (hidden), and observations are made indirectly.
 - HMMs use a **Markov chain** where each state depends only on the previous state, and outputs are generated based on these states.